November 18, 2024

 Verify the Debt

 Before you do anything else, verify the debt ARS National Services is trying to collect.
-While ARS National Services operates in all 50 states and represents both original creditors and third-party debt buyers, confirming the debt's validity and accuracy is essential.
+Confirming the debt's validity and accuracy is essential.
 Don't assume they have the correct information.
 Mistakes happen, and you don't want to pay a debt you don't actually owe.
 Carefully compare your records to the information ARS provides.

 Request Debt Validation